Dromia personata

 Dromia personata, also known as the sponge crab or sleepy crab, is a species of crab found in the North Sea, the Mediterranean Sea, and connecting parts of the northeastern Atlantic Ocean.
 Like most other epibenthic crustaceans, the biomass of this species is especially dense in the Mediterranean continental shelf.
 It mainly resides from the lower shore to a depth of 50 meters (164 ft), often in caves.
 Occasionally, they are found living in depths as low as 110 meters (360 ft).
 They serve as prey for octopus, starfish, and other fish.
 Their last two pairs of legs are positioned dorsally, and are used to hold a sponge in place as camouflage.

 Reproduction and development

 Dromia personata is a gonochoric species.
 Courtship prior to copulation is commonly practiced through visual, olfactory, or tactile means.
 Sperm can only be transferred directly from the male's gonopod into the ovigerous female after a molting period, when her exoskeleton has not hardened yet.
 Females store eggs in a pleopod and can also house sperm for up to nine months.

 During development, the blastula forms three tissue layers: the ectoderm, mesoderm, and endoderm.
-The mesoderm tissue produces the coelum, which gives rise to the body cavity and specialized tissues and organs.
+The mesoderm tissue produces the coelom, which gives rise to the body cavity and specialized tissues and organs.
 Fertilized eggs hatch into larvae.
 These undergo four zoeal stages, followed by a megalopal stage, and finally an adult stage.
 With each molting period between these three phases, the crab gains new appendages while limbs that were formerly established become more specialized.